Did you know?

 Cancer that grows in the hollow area within the nose (nasal cavity) or the hollow gaps in the nose's bones (paranasal sinuses).

 Men are up to 3 times more likely than women to be diagnosed with head and neck cancer.
-Age also has a factor, and most people are diagnosed after the age of 50.
+Age is also a factor, and most people are diagnosed after the age of 50.
 Certain factors, especially smoking and alcohol consumption, as well as HPV infection, can raise the risk of developing head and neck cancer.

-Know the signs and symptoms of head and neck cancer
+Know the Signs and Symptoms of Head and Neck Cancer

 Head and neck cancer can be difficult to detect because symptoms are often mild and can mimic less severe disorders such as a cold or sore throat.
 A chronic sore throat is the most common sign of head and neck cancer.
 Symptoms include: